New App Helps Ranchers Manage Data

 Walls spent the last year-and-a-half developing a new app called CattleSort, which aims to help livestock producers easily manage data on the herd.
 Recently launched to the public at http://www.CattleSort.com and in the Apple and Google play stores, the app is designed to track data on the cow herd, from branding to shipping and everything in between.

-"CattleSort replaces the pen and paper that ranchers use when writing down information on cattle," Walls said.
-"CattleSort has a custom voice-controlled keypad with enlarged buttons to make entering animals number and specific data in the field easier.
-You do not need cell phone service for the app to function; it syncs when you reach service or wifi.
-CattleSort was made for cattle but is compatible with all livestock such as sheep, goats, etc."
+“CattleSort replaces the pen and paper that ranchers use when writing down information on cattle,” said Walls.
+“CattleSort has a custom voice-controlled keypad with enlarged buttons to make entering animals number and specific data in the field easier.
+You do not need cell phone ser-vice for the app to function; its sync when you reach service or wifi.
+CattleSort was made for cat-tle but is compatible with all livestock such as sheep, goats, etc.”

 The CattleSort app allows users to make lists to help managing information even easier.
 For example, the pair-up list allows users to know which animals are missing.
 The side-by-side list allows users to view any two lists at the same time for easy comparison.
 The sexing list will show producers how many bulls and heifers are in the group.
 A list for color functions in the same way.
 A checkoff list will show ranchers which cows have been worked or still need to be done.
 A simple sort list is an easy way to put any list created in numerical order.